RealYusufIsmail/excel-math-thing/README.md

 Create the Executable:
 Open a new Command Prompt and navigate to your script directory, then run:

-pyinstaller --onefile --noconsole test.py
-Replace your_script_name.py with the name of your Python script.
+python -m PyInstaller --onefile --noconsole test.py Replace test.py with the name of your Python script.